Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Full discussion of potential allocation levels are reserved for the `final report <../Final_report.pdf>`_.
 However we want to highlight several key points:

-#. changes in allocation in one zone can impact the groundwater levels in other zones.
+#.
+Changes in allocation in one zone can impact the groundwater levels in other zones.
 Therefore, we suggest that
    allocation in all zones should be considered collectively.
 #.
 These scenarios do not discriminate between groundwater and induced stream depletion.
 Therefore, we suggest that
    allocation should be considered in the context of the stream depletion that is acceptable for the Hawea River and Clutha River.
 #.
-Where the results suggest that a significant increase in allocation is possible, particularly when there is limited
+Where the results suggest that a significant increase in allocation is possible, particularly where there is limited
    or no present allocation we suggest a very conservative approach.
 The lack of current abstraction means that the model has minimal to no information about the impact of abstraction to local groundwater levels.
 Any increase in allocation in these areas should be phased in over time to allow for monitoring and revised assessment of the impact of the